Thou shalt sit for hours doing tedious drawings to learn perspective. Did you really think art should be fun?

 How Should Art be Taught?

 This is the experience of many students in art classes all over the country.
 If anything is going to dampen the excitement of a budding artist it would be to sit for hours and hours drawing tiny lines on a picture of an office building.
-The occasional students might enter the foray that has a career in architecture in their future.
-This type of learning experience would make them giddy.
-For most people it would be tedious.
+The occasional student might enter the foray that has a future career in architecture.
+This type of learning experience would make them giddy, but for most people it would be tedious.

 Learning to Draw

 Drawing is the foundation of art.
-That is something that is a universally held opinion.
+This is a universally held opinion.
 It is also true that practice is the only way that an artist grows and improves.
 Practice, practice, practice is how you get to become an accomplished technician in drawing and painting.